MathiasMSFT/Azure-Active-Directory/Identity Governance/Workflows/Pre-Hire.md

 ![image](./images/PreHire_1.png)

 ### Basics info
-- Define the name of this Pre-Hire employee
+- Define the name of this Pre-Hire employee workflow
 - Enter a description which help all admins to understand the objective of this workflow
 - Set the number of days before the hire date that this workflow should start.
 By default it's 7 days.